Killeroo/Carpenter/README.md

 # Usage

-Run `carpenter` in whatever directory contains `template.html` (please look at the `template.html` file in the repo to see how this needs to be laid out), carpenter will then loop through each folder in that directory looking for a SCHEMA file and a collection of images.
+Run `carpenter` in whatever directory contains `template.html` (please look at the `template.html` file in the repo to see how this needs to be laid out), carpenter will then loop through each folder in that directory looking for a SCHEMA file and a collection of images and will combine them all into a html file.
+It can also compress images on the fly if that option is enabled in the SCHEMA file.
+Have a look at the example schema to see what options can be used.
+Please note the order of image sections in the schema is the order they will be inserted in the generated html file.
+At the moment carpenter lays out images in a grid made of 2 columns.
 # Motivation

 I wanted to host my photos as simple static html files.
 Instead of having to constantly tinker with the HTML code of each page manually, I wrote this tool to generate the contents of each page for me.